CodeGlynd/DBMS-Project/README.md

-Bash Shell Script Database Management System (DBMS):
+# Bash Shell Script Database Management System (DBMS)

-The Project aim to develop DBMS, that will enable users to store and retrieve the data from Hard-disk.
+#### The Project aims to develope DBMS, that will enable users to store and retrieve data from Hard-disk.

-The Project Features:
+## Project Features
-The Application will be CLI Menu based app, that will provide to user this Menu items:
+The Application will be CLI Menu based app, that will provide user with Main Menu items
-Main Menu:

 - Create Database
 - List Databases
 - Connect To Databases
 - Drop Database

-Upon user Connect to Specific Database, there will be new Screen with this Menu:
+Upon user Connection to Specific Database, a new multiple choose screen appears with the Menu

 - Create Table
 - List Tables
 - Drop Table